moeinhe83/Exercises-part-1-6/README.md

 Example ===> Write A Program That Takes A String From The User And Performs The Following Tasks:

-A => Enlarge And Display The First Three characters of that string
+A => Enlarge And Display The First Three Characters of that string

 B => Minimize and display the first three characters of that string